Maxwell Kofi Jumah: Elections

 Jumah was elected as the member of parliament for the Asokwa constituency of the Ashanti Region of Ghana for the first time in the 2004 Ghanaian general elections.
 He won on the ticket of the New Patriotic Party.
 His constituency was a part of the 36 parliamentary seats out of 39 seats won by the New Patriotic Party in that election for the Ashanti Region.
 The New Patriotic Party won a majority total of 128 parliamentary seats out of 230 seats.
 He was elected with 42,942 votes out of 55,771 total valid votes cast.
 This is equivalent to 77% of total valid votes cast.
 He was elected over Mahama Nyaba of the People's National Convention, Ishmael Butler of the National Democratic Congress, Peter Amankwa of the Convention People's Party and Kobina Amo-Aidoo an independent candidate.
 These obtained 660, 9,155, 512 and 2,502 votes respectively of total valid votes cast.
 These were equivalent to 1.2%, 16.4%, 0.9% and 4.5% respectively of total valid votes cast.

 In 2008, he won the general elections on the ticket of the New Patriotic Party for the same constituency.
 His constituency was part of the 34 parliamentary seats out of 39 seats won by the New Patriotic Party in that election for the Ashanti Region.
 The New Patriotic Party won a minority total of 109 parliamentary seats out of 230 seats.
 He was elected with 34,801 votes out of 55,819 total valid votes cast.
 This was equivalent to 62.35% of total valid votes cast.
 He was elected over Kwaku Baah Bonsu of the National Democratic Congress and Gyimah Akwanuasah an independent candidate.
 These obtained 7,653 and 13,365 votes respectively of total valid votes cast.
 These were equivalent to 13.71% and 23.94% respectively of the total votes cast.

 Personal life

 Jumah is married with 5 children.
 He is a Christian.

+Controversy

+On April 29, 2026, Jumah was arrested by the Economic and Organised Crime Office (EOCO) as part of an ongoing investigation into alleged financial irregularities.
+His arrest was followed by a raid on his Kumasi residence.
+He was granted a bail bond of GHS 55 million.